tassdr/framework-energy-consumption/README.md

 The first step is to is to create a folder named "Aggregated_Results" inside the directory of the RScripts/RProject.

-In this directory you need to place all the "aggregated_results.csv" from the experiments you conducted.
+In this directory you need to place all the "aggregated_results.csv" files from the experiments you conducted, using Android-Runner.

 Afterwards, you need to run the DataExploration.R script which will aggregate all data from the csv files you placed beforehand in the  "Aggregated_Results" directory into one large csv, namely "aggregated_data.csv" in the outer directory.